hnajada/cot6930-jenkins-lab6/.github/README.md

 ## Complete the Jenkins File
 - Read the Jenkinsfile carefully in the github repo.
 Then modifies **TODO** section to make Jenkins run pytest during each build.
 - After the modification, **push** your changes into your **forked repository**.
-- Show TA the modified Jenkins file to complete a deliverable.

 ## Additional Resources